clojure-lsp/clojure-lsp-intellij/README.md

 # clojure-lsp-intellij

-## IN DEVELOPMENT

-This plugin is still in development and it's not expected to be functional yet, when in a usable stage we should release alpha versions.
+Free OpenSource Intellij plugin which has the LSP server [clojure-lsp](https://clojure-lsp.io/) built-in to provide features using static analysis.

-Also, it doesn't use IntelliJ's LSP support for 2 reasons:
+It doesn't use IntelliJ's LSP support for 2 reasons:
-  - The LSP feature is only available for Ultimate Edition (paid edition), making this plugin only available for those editions
+  - The LSP feature is only available for Ultimate Edition (paid edition), making this plugin only available for those editions.
   - The LSP feature is pretty alpha, missing some features yet, some that were already implemented in this plugin.

 ---

 <!-- Plugin description -->

-Plugin with support for Clojure & ClojureScript development via Language Server (LSP)
+Free OpenSource Plugin with support for Clojure & ClojureScript development via Language Server (LSP)

 <!-- Plugin description end -->